 Martina joined our staff in September of 2018.
 She was born and raised in Germany, where she met her husband while he was stationed there with the military.
 They moved to Hartwood with their three children in 2008.
-Their oldest daughter graduated from college, Their younger daughter recently graduated from high school and their son is in his last year of high school.
+Their children have since graduated and are all out on their own.

 She loves to minister the Gospel of the Kingdom, bringing hope and healing to a lost generation.
 She also loves spending time with the greater body of Christ and has a great passion to see unity in the Church of Jesus Christ.
 Her favorite hobby is being with the city-wide church in worship and intercession.
 She also enjoys hiking and catching up with friends.

 Her administrative skills she has attained in working at a car dealership, an international shipping company, homeschooling her children, and in more recent years, working as an assistant teacher.